sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 2. What are the biggest reasons customers leave?
 3. Do customers usually downgrade before churning?
 4. Which months have the highest churn?
-5. Is support performance contributing to churn?

 ### Key Insights

--	352 out of 500 customers churned, resulting in an extremely high churn rate of 70.4%.
-That is not a minor performance issue.
-It indicates a fundamental product, pricing, or customer success problem.
 -	DevTools customers have the highest churn volume with 83 churned customers, followed by FinTech with 76 and Cybersecurity with 72.
 -	The leading churn reasons are feature limitations (114 customers), budget concerns (104), poor support (104), unknown reasons (95), competitor pressure (92), and pricing issues (91).
--	Feature-related and support-related churn together account for more than 200 lost customers.
-That means the company is not losing customers mainly because of price—it is losing them because customers do not believe the product delivers enough value.
 -	Only 8.8% of churned customers downgraded before leaving, while 91.2% churned directly without downgrading first.
 This means downgrades are not a reliable early warning sign in this dataset.
--	Churn spikes sharply in February with 133 churned customers, followed by October with 79 and July with 76.
+-	Churn spikes sharply in december with 133 churned customers, followed by november with 79 and october with 76.
 February should be treated as a critical churn-risk period.

 ### Business Recommendations

--	Treat customer downgrades as an immediate churn warning signal.
-Any customer who downgrades should automatically trigger proactive outreach from customer success.
--	Improve the product areas tied to feature-related churn.
-Customers are telling the company directly that the product is missing critical functionality.
--	Fix the support experience because poor support is one of the top reasons customers leave.
+-	Focus retention efforts on DevTools, FinTech, and Cybersecurity by introducing industry-specific features, onboarding, and dedicated customer success support to address their higher churn risk.
+-	Prioritize fixing feature gaps and improving support quality, as these are the primary drivers of churn, rather than focusing only on pricing changes.
+-	Shift churn detection away from downgrade signals and instead monitor leading indicators like support tickets, escalations, and customer satisfaction.
--	Run detailed retention campaigns before February and October because those months have the highest churn risk.
+-	Plan targeted retention campaigns and proactive outreach before high-risk months like December, November, and October to reduce seasonal churn spikes.
--	Stop accepting ‘unknown’ churn reasons.
-Require structured exit feedback from every churned customer so the business can identify the real drivers of churn.

 ---